Meeting Becomes a Flashpoint

 Ypsilanti Township has created a public information page for residents, saying officials share community concerns about the proposed U-M/Los Alamos “data center” project and are working to protect residents.

-One of the most significant local tools has been water and sewer service.
+One of the township’s most significant tools has been water and sewer service.
 In April, the Ypsilanti Community Utilities Authority approved a 12-month moratorium on new water and sewer service commitments for data centers, artificial intelligence computing facilities and high-performance computing centers.

 The pause gives YCUA time to study possible effects on water supply, wastewater capacity, customer rates, infrastructure costs, environmental review and emergency response planning.